theohbrothers/Get-DuplicateItem/README.md

 # Get-Duplicate

-A Powershell module that find duplicate files.
+A Powershell module that find duplicate files within a given folder.

-To widen the scope to be across-folder, use the `-Recurse` switch.
+To widen the duplicate search scope to be across all descendent files, use the `-Recurse` switch.
 By default, the scope is within-folder.

+To filter the search, use the `-Include`, `-Exclude`, and `-ExcludeDirectory` switches.

 To list unique files, use the `-Inverse` switch.

-To filter `-Include`, `-Exclude`, and `-ExcludeDirectory` switches.
+The module supports pipelining either folder paths, or DirectoryInfo objects.

 Additionally, `-AsHashtable` returns a hashtable containing: